New Netherland: Lore

 The blue, white, and orange on the flags of New York City, Albany and Jersey City are those of the Prinsenvlag ("Prince's Flag"), introduced in the 17th century as the Statenvlag ("States Flag"), the naval flag of the States General of the Netherlands.
 The flag and seal of Nassau County depicting the arms of the House of Nassau in the middle.
-The seven arrows in the lion's claw in the Dutch Republic's coat of arms was a precedent for the thirteen arrows in the eagle's claw in the Great Seal of the United States.
+The seven arrows in the lion's claw in the Dutch Republic's coat of arms were a precedent for the thirteen arrows in the eagle's claw in the Great Seal of the United States.

 Washington Irving's satirical A History of New York and its famous fictional author Diedrich Knickerbocker had a large impact on the popular view of New Netherland's legacy.
 Irving's romantic vision of a Dutch yeomanry dominated the popular imagination about the colony since its publication in 1809.
 The tradition of Santa Claus is thought to have developed from a gift-giving celebration of the feast of Saint Nicholas on December 5 each year by the settlers of New Netherland.
 The Dutch Sinterklaas was changed to "Santa Claus", a name first used in the American press in 1773, when Nicholas was used as a symbol of New York's non-British past.
-However, many of the "traditions" of Santa Claus may have simply been invented by Irving in his 1809 Knickerbocker's History of New York from The Beginning of the World To the End of The Dutch Dynasty.
+However, many of the "traditions" of Santa Claus may have simply been invented by Irving in his 1809 parody.